atduskgreg/opencv-processing/readme.md

 **A Processing library for the [OpenCV](http://opencv.org/) computer vision library.**

-OpenCVPro is based on OpenCV's official Java bindings.
+OpenCV for Processing is based on OpenCV's official Java bindings.
 It attempts to provide convenient wrappers for common OpenCV functions that are friendly to beginners and feel familiar to the Processing environment.

 See the included examples below for an overview of what's possible and links to the relevant example code.
 More comprehensive documentation coming soon.

-OpenCVPro is based on the officially supported [OpenCV Java API](http://docs.opencv.org/java/), currently at version 2.4.5.
+OpenCV for Processing is based on the officially supported [OpenCV Java API](http://docs.opencv.org/java/), currently at version 2.4.5.
 In addition to using the wrapped functionality, you can import OpenCV modules and use any of its documented functions: [OpenCV javadocs](http://docs.opencv.org/java/).
 See the advanced examples (HistogramSkinDetection, DepthFromStereo, and Marker Detection) below for details.
 (This style of API was inspired by Kyle McDonald's [ofxCv addon](https://github.com/kylemcdonald/ofxCv) for OpenFrameworks.)

 Contributions welcome.

 ### Installing

-OpenCVPro is in the early stages of development.
-Currently it only supports Mac OSX.
-Windows and Linux (and hopefully Android) support coming soon.
+OpenCV for Processing is in the early stages of development.
+Currently it only supports Mac OSX and 32-bit Windows.
+Linux (and hopefully Android) support coming soon.

 See [here](https://github.com/atduskgreg/OpenCVPro/releases) for the latest release.